graphbrain/graphbrain/docs/source/tutorials.rst

    $ gbrain --infile cases.txt learn_hypergen

-This will create the ``hypergen_random_forest.model`` file on the current directory, which will be used by deafult by the natural language parser.
+This will create the ``hypergen_random_forest.model`` file on the current directory, which will be used by default by the natural language parser.

 You can test the precision of this model with::

    $ gbrain --infile datasets/training_data/hyperedge_generator/parses.txt test_hypergen

-Notice that the model is trained with 75% of the dataset and its precison is tested with the remining 25%.
+Notice that the model is trained with 75% of the dataset and its precison is tested with the remaining 25%.